Aberdeen Taexali: History

 The club was founded in 2018 by Bryan Sinclair and Ross Barr-Hoyland.
 It is an inclusive club and welcomes anyone regardless of sexual orientation.
 The club ran its first taster session in November 2018 at Hazlehead Park Playing Fields.
 In 2019, the club formed a committee and a constitution.

 Sides

-To become a member of the club you need to be aged 18 or over.
-You can attend 4 free training sessions before deciding to become a member or not.
+To become a member of the club, one must be aged 18 or over.
+People may attend four free training sessions before deciding to become a member.

 The club trains on Wednesday nights from 6.30pm to 8pm at Woodside Sports Complex; and Sundays from 11am to 12.30pm.